/sa/ Insertion さ入れ言葉

 The man lowered his head in gratitude.

-※It must be noted that 忝(かたじけな)い is seldom used, meaning you won’t see much examples either way with ~な(さ)そうだ or ~な(さ)すぎる.
+※It must be noted that 忝(かたじけな)い is seldom used, meaning you will not see much examples either way with ~な(さ)そうだ or ~な(さ)すぎる.

 Then, there are regular adjectives that happen to end in /nai/ such as 少ない (few), 危ない (dangerous), and 汚い (dirty), which lack the auxiliary ~ない altogether.
 As for these words, the phenomenon of /sa/-insertion is not seen nearly as frequently, and doing so is deemed to be ungrammatical by the majority of speakers.
 As such, any examples of this are deemed as mistakes caused by the outward resemblance.